akey7/mockout-api/README.md

 (65) `yarn add knex pg bcryptjs`

+I am using `bcryptjs` for the pure JS implementation of bcrypt

 (70) Modify `bin/www` to use port 8181

 (80) Modify `routes/index.js` to return only JSON and do linter compliance